algorab-dream/base64_steganography/README.md

 Therefore, you won't loose any information about your support text, as far as the hidden data will be put in the "free bits" gained by padding.

+This technique is also known under the name of "paddinganography".

 Any contribution, such as implementing the base 32 steganography tool using the same principle, is welcome :)